'It's going to be within our capability' to prevent another coronavirus surge, Fauci says - KESQ

 By Madeline Holcombe, CNN

-The optimistic turn in Covid-19 cases, hospitalizations and deaths could end in another spike in infections, Dr. Anthony Fauci said Sunday.
+The downturn in Covid-19 cases, hospitalizations and deaths could end with another spike in infections, Dr. Anthony Fauci said Sunday.
 But the US could still prevent that spike with higher vaccination rates.

 Although cases still remain high, with an average of about 85,000 new infections a day as of Sunday, they are down by more than 8,000 from a week prior, according to data from Johns Hopkins University.
 Deaths are down an average of more than 200 a day from the start of the month.